The Grinch Effect: Identity Theft at Holiday Parties

 Identity theft speaker John Sileo shares his tax-time identity theft prevention tips.

 This past week, I have been helping a gentleman recover from the theft of all of his tax records.
-Before it is all over, this gentleman will have spend hundreds of hours and thousands of dollars simply preventing any further fraudulent use of his identity.
+Before it is all over, this gentleman will have spent hundreds of hours and thousands of dollars simply preventing any further fraudulent use of his identity.
 That doesn’t account for any damages already done to his finances, criminal record, medical records or social security benefits.
 There is very little that is more damaging and dangerous to your identity than losing your tax records.
 After all, tax records generally contain the most sensitive personally identifying information that you own, including Social Security Numbers (for you, your spouse and maybe even your kids), names, addresses, employers, net worth, etc. Because of this high concentration of sensitive data, tax time is like an all-you-can-eat buffet for identity thieves.
 Here are some of the dishes on which they greedily feed:

 • Tax documents exposed on your desk (home and work)